 For a while now my gaming colleagues have been telling me the Blue Yeti Microphone is their go-to microphone.
 They use it for all kinds of audio recording: podcasting, audio for YouTube, interviews, recording vocals, and streaming.
 Recently I was offered a chance to try out the Yeti to see for myself what the hype is all about.

-One of things that struck me right away about the Yeti is how simple it is to get started, especially someone who is relatively new at professional audio recording like myself.
+One of the things that struck me right away about the Yeti is how simple it is to get started, especially for someone who is relatively new at professional audio recording like myself.
 The Yeti is a USB microphone with plug-and-play functionality, and literally within five minutes I had recorded my first audio sample.
 If you’ve ever thought that good quality audio recording takes a lot of time, effort, and money, think again—the Yeti gives you studio-quality recordings for a fraction of the price of professional mics.

-I also love how the Yeti continues Blue Microphone’s bold tradition of mix retro and contemporary design styles.
+I also love how the Yeti continues Blue Microphone’s bold tradition of mixing retro and contemporary design styles.
 The Yeti looks like it came straight from the golden era of radio, while at the same time adding a sleek and modern finish.
 The pill-shaped design and symmetrical presentation will make the Yeti stand out no matter where you use it.

-Not only is the Yeti nice to look at, its controls are laid out well too.
+Not only is the Yeti mic nice to look at, its controls are laid out well too.
 On the front you have the mute button and headphone volume controls.
 These let you effortlessly monitor your recordings in real-time with zero-latency, and pause whenever you want to take a break.

-On the bottom, there’s a 3.5mm headphone jack, a microUSB-USB port for connecting to your PC or Mac, and a screw-mount when you want to connect the mic to a stand.
+On the bottom, there’s a 3.5mm headphone jack, a microUSB-USB port for connecting to your PC or Mac, and a screw-mount for when you want to connect the mic to a stand.

 Turning our attention to the back, the mic features a gain adjuster knob, and a four-pattern dial to switch between audio modes.